 Impress a client with your talent, skills, and professionalism before asking for a recommendation.
-Some independent consultants and small business owners ask for referrals shortly after landing a new client.
+Some independent professionals ask for referrals shortly after landing a new client.
 Unfortunately, this method can often come across as pushy or presumptuous—personality traits that don’t make for a good first impression.
 Your client will feel much more comfortable recommending your work once they have concrete, positive feedback they can share with their contacts.

-If your consultancy provides a product or service that is likely to create repeat customers, offering incentives in exchange for putting in a good word can be an excellent motivator.
+If your business provides a service that is likely to create repeat clients, offering incentives in exchange for putting in a good word can be an excellent motivator.
 Incentives could include a discount or credit for each successful referral a client sends your way.
 Expanding your network is typically well worth the cost of discounting services for a repeat client.

 Appreciation can go a long way towards maintaining a strong relationship.
 If you receive an endorsement from a current or former client, take the time to send a hand-written thank you note.
 Doing so lets them know you appreciate their actions, and they may be more likely to recommend your services in the future.

 The direct approach of asking clients for recommendations can be extremely effective, but it’s not the only method.
 Proactively sending referrals or leaving detailed reviews for your clients can be motivation for them to return the favor.
 If you don’t have specific contacts for referrals, leaving a positive endorsement on social media sites such as LinkedIn or Yelp can have a similar effect.